1992 Colorado Amendment 2: Campaign

 Several major cities in Colorado enacted laws prohibiting anti-gay discrimination, including Aspen in 1977, Boulder in 1987, and Denver in 1991.
 Literature from Colorado for Family Values (CFV), a conservative group based in Colorado Springs, presented municipal anti-discrimination laws as the first steps towards a "national 'gay-rights' law."

+CFV received support from national organizations involved in anti-gay campaigns, including Focus on the Family, which had moved its headquarters to Colorado Springs the year before.
+Focus on the Family donated campaign materials including a strategy guide for activists produced by the Family Research Council.

 In March 1992, CFV submitted the required signatures for a ballot initiative.
 Their amendment would add the following passage to the state Constitution:

 Neither the State of Colorado, through any of its branches or departments, nor any of its agencies, political subdivisions, municipalities or school districts, shall enact, adopt or enforce any statute, regulation, ordinance or policy whereby homosexual, lesbian or bisexual orientation, conduct, practices or relationships shall constitute or otherwise be the basis of or entitle any person or class of persons to have or claim any minority status, quota preferences, protected status or claim of discrimination.
 This Section of the Constitution shall be in all respects self-executing.

-The text of the amendment focuses on the issue of "special rights" being given to homosexuals; this contrasts with the actual municipal ordinances at issue, which only protected homosexuals from discrimination.
+Taking advantage of public hostility toward affirmative action, campaigners invoked the idea of "special rights".
+In contrast to the actual municipal ordinances at issue, which only protected homosexuals from discrimination, the idea of "special rights" was used to persuade voters that gays and lesbians were seeking privileges for a chosen way of life at odds with societal norms.
 A focus group paid for by Equal Protection Ordinance Colorado (Note: Equal Protection Ordinance Colorado was a gay rights organization originally formed to campaign for Denver's anti-discrimination ordinance.) found that while Coloradans didn't agree with anti-gay discrimination, they disliked anything related to affirmative action.

 The amendment was opposed by the ACLU, the League of Women Voters, Governor Roy Romer, Senate candidate Ben Nighthorse Campbell and Representative Pat Schroeder.